Page Originated 8/1997

 Back in the good old days it was not possible, with a few exceptions, to obtain a decoder capable of handling high current motors.
 The solution was to install a high current decoder for motor control and a second decoder for sound.
 High current sound decoders are now widely available, making this section obsolete.
 I leave it in place in the event that someone using older decoders can find some value here.

-With two decoders in the same loco, one is usually presented with the problem of how to program, say CVxx in one decoder without modifying the same CVxx in the other decoder and in which CVxx has a different function than the CVxx in the first decoder.
+With two decoders in the same loco, one is usually presented with the problem of how to program, say CVxx in one decoder without modifying the same CVxx in the other decoder and in which that CVxx has a different function than the CVxx in the first decoder.
 The information below tells you how to do that.

 Process